actinia-org/actinia-core/docs/docs/installation.md

 all requirements are fulfilled to compile GRASS GIS from the git repository.

-These installation instructions a based on a Ubuntu Linux system (other operating systems and distributions are fine, too).
+These installation instructions are based on a Ubuntu Linux system (other operating systems and distributions are fine, too).